azanebrain/zanesquad/README.md

 ## Data Structure

-Assumptions: A user can only have 1 code per service
+Assumptions: A user can only have 1 code per company

 ### Users
 * ID